blackberry-garance/flowershow-app/docs/math.md

 \end{vmatrix}=ad-bc
 $$

-More documentation on math syntax usage can be found in [KaTeX docs](https://katex.org/docs/support_table.html).
+More documentation on supported math syntax can be found in [KaTeX docs](https://katex.org/docs/support_table.html).